Rrominet/mdtohtml/README.md

 sudo chmod +x ./mdtohtml
 ```
 > [!IMPORTANT]
-> If you want to move the file `mdtohtml`, you eed to move the file `md_template.html` with it.
+> If you want to move the file `mdtohtml`, you need to move the file `md_template.html` with it.
 These files need to be in the same directory for the tool to correctly work.

 ## Basic Usage